sync1211/OWOVRC_Magic-System-Integration/README.md

 This repository contains config files for [OWOVRC](https://github.com/sync1211/owoskin-vrc) and [TouchOSC](https://hexler.net/touchosc) for adding haptic feedback to [Raideus's Magic Circle System](https://jinxxy.com/Raideus/Magic) via the [OWO Suit](https://owogame.com/)

+This integration does not require any modification of the original Magic Circle asset and as such works on public avatars with very little setup.

 ![Screenshot](./.github/screenshot.png)

 >**NOTE:** These presets are still in alpha.
 There may be bugs.